hackalog/hackalog.github.io/_posts/2020-02-20-reproducibility.md

 with less futzing around with their environments, and make it easy for them to share their work—including the data munging.
-The primary means by which data scientists exchange data science lore is by passing around Jupyter notebooks.
-But there's so much that goes in under the hood before that jupyter notebook ever even gets run, that if we don't take steps to that additional information—including information about the environment, the data munging, the metadata associated with the data sources—then data scientist productivity is lost, and
+The primary means by which data scientists exchange data science lore is by passing around `jupyter` notebooks.
+But there's so much that goes in under the hood before that `jupyter` notebook ever even gets run, that if we don't take steps to that additional information—including information about the environment, the data munging, the metadata associated with the data sources—then data scientist productivity is lost, and